-In many countries, midwives are the experts in caring for healthy pregnant women.
+In many countries, midwives are experts in caring for healthy pregnant women.
 Studies have demonstrated that continuous midwifery-led and evidence-based care models are safer and more effective than traditional obstetric care models.
-However, to achieve this, it is essential that midwives know, interpret and put into practice the latest research findings.
-This ensures a safe, transparent, effective and efficient healthcare and that the standards of midwifery care meet the expectations of pregnant women, their families and society.
+However, to achieve this, it is essential that midwives know, interpret, and put into practice the latest research findings.
+This ensures safe, transparent, effective and efficient healthcare and that the standards of midwifery care meet the expectations of pregnant women, their families and society.

 The implementation of evidence-based midwifery practice in Austria continues to be a professional challenge.
 It has been suggested that many health professionals find it difficult to implement evidence into their daily work, as they have to come to terms with competing priorities.
 Numerous organisational and individual barriers influence the implementation and acceptance of evidence-based practice.
 Studies indicate that barriers include a lack of resources and skills as the most common obstacles to the implementation and use of evidence in midwifery practice.